Natalie-jackson314/Problem-Sum-of-Array-II-Challenge/README.md

 # Problem-Sum-of-Array-II-Challenge
-create the class SumOfArrayII
+1. Create the class SumOfArrayII
-Get user input for array size
+2. Get user input for array size
-Let the user enter in their own values print out the sum of the array
+3. Let the user enter in their own values
+4. Print out the sum of the array